 Talk to your counsellors to work out what suits you best for the future, and work out a plan.
 It’s best to have some sort of idea of what you want to be doing and working towards it, rather than aimlessly taking courses.
 It’s not really a bad thing, you’re just figuring out what you want to be doing in the future, academically.
 Shadow a program you’re interested in, perhaps?
 But definitely speak to a counsellor if you haven’t.
 They have the resources available to help, and they’ve managed similar situations countless times in the past.

-Anonymous asked: my tumblr is very private and I worry as a fellow western student, that you'll spread my tumblr since you recently followed me! please don't.
+Anonymous said: my tumblr is very private and I worry as a fellow western student, that you'll spread my tumblr since you recently followed me! please don't.